Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Cincinnati and its opponents have combined to score more than 47 points in four of eight games this season.
+- Cincinnati's games this season have gone over 47 points four of eight times.

 - Cleveland and its opponents have combined to score more than 47 points in four of eight games this season.

-- The combined points per game average of the two teams, 50.4, is 3.4 points greater than Sunday's over/under.
+- The two teams combine to average 50.4 points per game, 3.4 more than the over/under in this contest.

-- These two squads combine to allow 42.8 points per game, 4.2 fewer than this contest's over/under.
+- The 42.8 combined points per game that these two squads have allowed this season are 4.2 fewer than the 47 over/under in this contest.

-- The average total in Bengals games this season is 45.9, 1.1 points fewer than Sunday's over/under of 47.
+- Bengals games have an average total of 45.9 points this season, 1.1 fewer than Sunday's over/under.

-- The 47-point total for this game is 0.3 points below the 47.3 points per game average total in Browns games this season.
+- In 2020, games involving the Browns have averaged a total of 47.3 points, 0.3 more than the set over/under in this contest.

 Bengals stats and trends

-- The Bengals have covered the spread once this season when favored by 2.5 points or more (in three chances).
+- Cincinnati has played eight games, with four wins against the spread.

+- This season, the Bengals have just one ATS win in three games as a favorite of 2.5 points or more.

-- Cincinnati's games this year have gone over the total in three out of eight opportunities (37.5%).
+- Cincinnati's games this year have hit the over on three of eight set point totals (37.5%).

-- Cincinnati is 4-2 against the spread and 5-1 overall in games when it puts up more than 22.5 points.
+- When Cincinnati scores more than 22.5 points, it is 4-2 against the spread and 5-1 overall.

-- When Cincinnati picks up over 304.9 yards, the team is 3-3 against the spread and 4-2 overall.
+- In games that Cincinnati churns out over 304.9 yards, the team is 3-3 against the spread and 4-2 overall.

-- This year, the Bengals have turned the ball over 10 times, five more than the Browns' takeaways (5).
+- The Bengals have turned the ball over five more times (10 total) than the Browns have forced a turnover (5) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Browns.